MOHAMEDZAYEDSCU/OBSIDIAN/CyberSecurity/Cryptography Fundamentals.md

 >>- hashcat
 >---
 >>[!caution]- Important Notations:
->>- careful when you try it to not harm anyone without your purpose....
+>>- careful when you try it to not harm anyone without purpose, the brute force file may contain something like drop or delete a table in the database or the whole database.

 ## Classical Encryption Techniques:

 >[!caution]- Substitution Technique :